wullxz/tim/readme.md

 # tim
 Time Is Money - time tracking &amp; invoice hacking

+# message for TALIMA!

+if you happen to have a look at my code, don't hesitate to ask if you don't understand anything ^^

 # about
 I started this project to practice some nodejs for myself and to create a tool for time tracking my other projects.
 It is inspired by [substacks clocker project](https://github.com/substack/clocker).